LukWebsForge/TldrProgress/README.md

 The program exits after its first run, if you don't use your own key pair.
 A new SSH key pair will be generated at the folder `keys`.
 Add the public key as a deploy key (with writing access) to the specified repository (`SITE_REMOTE_URL`).

+If you specify the environment variable `MINIFY_HTML`, the size of the html output file will be reduced by removing spaces and new line characters.
+This is done by the library [tdewolff/minify](https://github.com/).
+You can expect the file size to reduce by around 20 % (1.76 MB 🡒 1.38 MB).
+The css file is minified during the JavaScript build process.

 In the next run the software will generate the status page in the `upstream` folder, commit the changes and push it.